Alfikriangelo/AI-Fund-Analysis-System/README.md

     *   Store extracted data in a relational database (PostgreSQL).
     *   Perform complex financial calculations (XIRR) for metrics (PIC, DPI, IRR) according to `CALCULATIONS.md`.
     *   Manage embeddings and semantic search using `pgvector`.
-    *   Provide a chat endpoint that integrates an LLM (like Google Gemini or Ollama) for natural language querying via RAG.
+    *   Provide a chat endpoint that integrates an LLM (like Google Gemini) for natural language querying via RAG.

 ### Frontend (`frontend/`)